freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1450.1

-Commmit your stages changes with `fix: add missing rename database reference` for the message.
+Commit your stages changes with `fix: add missing rename database reference` for the message.

 #### HINTS